sisteming/sisteming.github.io/_posts/2014-12-05-Docker containers arriving to BlueMix.md

 ![DockerBluemix]({{ site.baseurl }}/images/dockerBluemix2.png)

-The idea is this, based on the service description on BlueMix:
+The idea, based on the service description on BlueMix, is the following:

-*The IBM Containers Service enables you to run Docker containers in a hosted cloud environment, on IBM Bluemix.
+***The IBM Containers Service enables you to run Docker containers in a hosted cloud environment, on IBM Bluemix.
 Port your existing applications to IBM Bluemix and make them publically accessible by using containers.
-A private registry is provided where trusted images can be uploaded, stored and retrieved.*
+A private registry is provided where trusted images can be uploaded, stored and retrieved.***

 For more details on how to start using this, just head over to this article by Jason McGee on DeveloperWorks or have a look at the video linked below: